Who is the Best Climber in the World?

 “You think so?”
 He’d just climbed, after all.

 “I’m sure he is,” she said.
 (And he was.)

-Saturday, October 5, was the anniversary of Alex Lowe’s and Dave Bridges’ deaths on Shishapangma, 14 years ago.
+Saturday, October 5, was the anniversary of Alex Lowe’s and Dave Bridges’ deaths on Shishapangma, 14 years ago [this article was published in 2013].
 Dave, 29, was a high-altitude videographer, another great mountain athlete, capable of moving with the fast climbers Lowe and Conrad Anker to be able to film them.